 Does Your Remodeler Offer Universal Design?

 Universal Design has nothing to do with futuristic projections of life in outer space.
 But it does have to do with the future and interior space.
-Universal Design is a remodeling philosophy that focuses on human ergonomics and making homes and buildings usable for everyone regardless of ability, size, or age.
+Universal Design is a home design philosophy that focuses on human ergonomics and making homes and buildings usable for everyone regardless of ability, size, or age.

 The History of Disability-Specific Design

-Driven by major medical advances that increased life expectancy for those suffering from severe impairments, as well as the influx of WWII soldiers being sent home with disabling injuries, the twentieth-century ushered in new laws designed to reduce discrimination and increase social inclusion.
+Driven by significant medical advances that increased life expectancy for those suffering from severe impairments, as well as the influx of WWII soldiers being sent home with disabling injuries, the twentieth-century ushered in new laws designed to reduce discrimination and increase social inclusion.

 The shift had a significant effect on building design, urging designers to incorporate accessibility into the design of everything from products and services to indoor and outdoor environments.
 However, it wasn’t until the 1970s when the more widely recognized concept of accessibility emerged.
 Only then did the field of assistive technology and design become readily available to the general public.